peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

         PeterO.Numbers.EFloat scale,
         PeterO.Numbers.EContext ec);

-Returns an arbitrary-precision binary number with the same value as this object but with the given exponent, expressed as an arbitrary-precision binary number.
+Returns an arbitrary-precision binary number with the same value as this object but with the specified exponent, expressed as an arbitrary-precision binary number.
 Note that this is not always the same as rounding to a given number of binary places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
 If rounding to a number of binary places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.

 <b>Remark:</b> This method can be used to implement fixed-point binary arithmetic, in which a fixed number of digits come after the binary point.
 A fixed-point binary arithmetic in which no digits come after the binary point (a desired exponent of 0) is considered an "integer arithmetic" .